aleksimo/techwriter/docs/examples/access.md

 4. In the **Available Roles** box, select the **read-only** role and click **Add** to move it to the **Assigned Roles** box.

     If the user logs in for the first time, Superset communicates with the Keycloak.
-If the person is valid, Keycloak displays the assigned roles and provides access to Superset.
+If the person is valid, Keycloak displays the assigned roles and provides Superset access to the user.